Elysian Brewing Company

-The Elysian Brewing Company is an American brewery, owned by AB InBev, that operates two pubs and a taproom in Seattle.
+The Elysian Brewing Company is an American brewery, owned by AB InBev, that operates two pubs in Seattle.

 History

 Elysian was founded in 1995 by Dave Buhler, Joe Bisacca, and Dick Cantwell.
 Cantwell had been a homebrewer who gained a reputation at the Duwamps Cafe, the Pike Place Brewery, and Big Time Brewing.
 Buhler is a former spirits wholesaler and Bisacca was a home brewer and a vice president at Seafirst Bank.
 The original location was opened in 1996 in the Capitol Hill neighborhood with a 20 barrel capacity.

 The company operated a brewpub at the local GameWorks arcade between 1997 and 2002.
 In 2003, their pub and bistro, Tangletown, was opened near Green Lake.
 The company's largest location, Elysian Fields, was opened in 2006 near CenturyLink Field, which is often busy on game days.

 In 2011, Elysian expanded its operations with a 35000 sqft production-only facility in the Georgetown neighborhood.

+Anheuser-Busch InBev acquired Elysian Brewing in early 2015.

+In November 2024, Elysian began closing its Seattle Georgetown facility.
+The two brewpubs, including the original Capitol Hill location, remain open.